 “It’s hard to say.
 There’s no certain way of figuring that out but I can give you the rule of thumb: whenever you are hurting anyone or telling lies, it’s unlikely to be a good thing.
 One day, it’ll come back and haunt you.
 Remember what Aristotle said, ‘A pursuit of honor or material wealth can’t be the highest good.
 Instead, it is what helps you maximize your faculties as a human being.’
 In simple words, you must strive to become a better human being.
 You understand?”

 Gurdjieff nodded again and said, “I promise you, Grandpa, I will.”

 “Now that you have given me your word,” the old man said, “I can give you the secret of happiness, of living a life of goodness.
 You listening carefully?”

-“Whenever you are tempted to do anything bad, or you are angry and want to give someone your piece of mind, just delay it by twenty-four hours.
+“Whenever you are tempted to do anything bad, or you are angry and want to give someone a piece of your mind, just delay it by twenty-four hours.
 Never respond in haste.
 And, any time you have the opportunity to do any good, never postpone it.
 Do it immediately.

 A series of good choices, a series of right actions eventually come around to insulate you from the undesirable situations and events in life.
 Really, it’s that simple.
 Good thoughts, words and actions culminate to become your shield.
 It’s not that life will stop shooting arrows, but you stand protected.